-- Indicate the number of hours (0-9) the student worked each day of the week. - Refer to the Required Instructional Hours section of this handbook for important information on minimum weekly recommended hours, and ensure students spend the required time in schooling activities. - Enter a Vacation Day (V) for all school holidays when the student does not complete work. - Only enter weekend hours if a student has undertaken educational activity, otherwise weekend days should be left blank.
+- Refer to the Required Instructional Hours section of this Handbook for important information on minimum weekly recommended hours, and ensure students spend the required time in schooling activities. - Enter a Vacation Day (V) for all school holidays and vacations. - Only enter weekend hours if a student has undertaken educational activity, otherwise weekend days should be left blank.